 Dimensions (hwd) 35 x 98 x 98mm

 This is a 4K streamer, but it also packs in HDR in both HDR10 and Dolby Vision forms.
-Unfortunately, HLG support isn’t on board, which means the BBC’s occasional 4K iPlayer streams won’t play.
-That isn’t a huge issue now, given the only occasional availability of the content, but it could become one in the long run.
-HDR10+ is missing, too, but that's not a huge issue right now, either.
-Of course, there’s nothing (as far as we’re aware) preventing Apple adding HLG and/or HDR10+ in the future, should they become more widespread.
+Unfortunately, HDR10+ is missing, but that's not a huge issue right now.
+Of course, there’s nothing (as far as we’re aware) preventing Apple adding HDR10+ in the future, should the rather niche format become more widespread.

 The newer Amazon Fire TV Stick 4K actually trumps the Apple TV 4K for HDR support, offering all four formats; HDR10, HDR10+, HLG and Dolby Vision.
 That would be mighty impressive at any price, let alone £50/$50.

 Dimensions (hwd) 30 x 99 x 14mm